J9Kay/java-api-assessment/STOCKAPIREADME.md

 - Maven
 - Visual Studio Code:
   1) Extension Pack for Java,
-  2) Sprint Boot Exntesion Pack
+  2) Sprint Boot Extension Pack
 - Alternative to Visual Studio Code is IntelliJ
 - Postman or Swagger or other RESTful API testing tool.